RenewedPlains/codeswholesale-woocommerce-patch/README.md

 ## ToDo's
-* 27.02.2020 - Product prices: It is strongly recommended to overwrite the correct Profit Margin Value of CodesWholesale Plugin as Quickfix, so that no inequalities occur during updates, e.g. if the official plugin has a different Profit Margin Value than Postback.
+* ~~27.02.2020 - Product prices: It is strongly recommended to overwrite the correct Profit Margin Value of CodesWholesale Plugin as Quickfix, so that no inequalities occur during updates, e.g. if the official plugin has a different Profit Margin Value than Postback.~~
 * 27.02.2020 - Add HTML GUI for importers
 * 27.02.2020 - Add Selectfield _codeswholesale_productid on Prouctpage with all products (for sa)
 * 27.02.2020 - Create Codetresor page for user
 * 27.02.2020 - Add complete order process with CWS
+* 28.02.2020 - When we stop the import process, it should be aborted faster e.g. after next product import.
+* 28.02.2020 - Modify offline importer cards for visuals
+* 28.02.2020 - Add Updater card when Postback is triggered